corgijan/small-backup/README.md

 # Small Backup (Smackup)
 Smackup is a small Backup solution that supports just files.
 Via the ENV you can set replicated folders (I use it to replicate to multiple HDDs/SSDs).
 All files between all folders are synced.
-Also it has an eassy web frontend. settings currently are:
+Also it has an easy to use web frontend. settings currently are:

 ```